-Tips for allergy-friendly gingerbread houses!
+Tips for an awesome DIY allergy-friendly gingerbread house!

 2020 is unofficially the year of crafts, our Pinterest boards have never seen so much attention!
 As we enter the holiday season, and look for family friendly activities, crafts continue to play an important role!
 One of our favorite holiday crafts is the traditional gingerbread house.
 Use it for delicious decor, a centerpiece, a fun addition to the countertop decorations, and of course, a tasty snack!

 Everybody in the family can have a part in constructing, decorating (and nibbling on) the gingerbread house.
 Unfortunately, many families have to forgo this tradition, or at least pass on snacking on the extra pieces because store-bought gingerbread house kits typically include egg, soy, milk, and other common allergens found in baked goods.

 This is why we teamed up with Spokin, A&J Bakery, @Allergylicious, @drizzlekitchen and @the_avantgartist to provide allergy-friendly gingerbread house kits and decorating ideas and tips to 25 lucky winners!
 A&J Bakery’s gingerbread and frosting are free of the top 9 food allergens, and the kit also included your favorite allergy-friendly candy from YumEarth.